amarnadh19/books/Prometheus.md

 | Software release View     | High              | High              |  High             |
 | Capacity Planning         | Low               | High              |  High             |
 | Product/Business view     | Low               | High              |  Low              |

+## Monitoring Components

+The same way the monitoring definition changes across contexts, its components follow the same predicament.

+Components can be given below topics:

+    1) ** Metrics ** : This exposes a certain system resources, application action, or business characteristic as specific point in time value.
+This information is obtained in an aggregated form

+    2) ** Logging ** : Containing much more data than a Metric, this manifests itself as an event from a system or application, containing all the information that is produced by such an Event.

+    3) ** Tracing ** : This is a special case of logging where a request is given a unique identifier so that it can be tracked during its entire life cycle across every system.
+Due to increase of the dataset with the number of requests, it is a good idea to use samples instead of tracking all requests.

+    4) ** Alerting ** : This is the continuous threshold validation of metrics or logs, and fires an action or notification in the case of a transgression of the said threshold.

+    5) ** Visualization ** : This is a graphical representation of metrics, logs, or traces.

+Recently, the term monitoring has been overtaken by a superset called ** observability **, which is regarded as the evolution of monitoring, or a different wrapping to spring a hype and revive the concept.